basm92/new_website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a PhD Student in Economic History from the Netherlands.
-From September 2022, I will start as an Assistant Professor in Applied Economics at Utrecht University.
+I'm an Assistant Professor in Applied Economics from the Netherlands.

 <!-- The page you are reading is based on a markdown file- look in `content/about/` to edit.
 There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page. -->